stoodx/obfuscation/ReadMe.txt

 0 - OK
 1 - error, see console/output messages for details

-!!!!Notes for usage:
+Notes for usage:
   - Before start ot the project make its backup copy.
   - Before run of "Parser c" the old temp directory doesn't must exist in the code directory.
+  - If "Parser o" returns the error ("1"), then MS Visual Studio stops the build.

+///////////////////////////////////////////
+2. Encoder/Decoder

 ///////////////////////////////////////////
 3. Usage of obfuscation in MS VC++ project

 For example see the MSVC project: Test